Zora Neale Hurston: Genius of the South

 But in addition to her scholarly life, Hurston lived a kind of second existence as a mainstay of the emerging Harlem Renaissance literary scene, known at the time as the “New Negro Movement.”
 She began writing short stories and became friendly with Langston Hughes and Wallace Thurman, who formed the core of a bohemian group who called themselves, with deliberately provocative irony, the “Niggerati” (a portmanteau coined by Hurston).
-In their writings for Fire! and other short-lived publications, the group addressed taboo subject matter like prostitution, homoeroticism and the envy of whites in hopes of ruffling the feathers of what they perceived to be Harlem’s stuffy, black bourgeoisie.
+In their writings for Fire! and other short-lived publications, the group addressed taboo subject matter like prostitution, homoeroticism and the envy of whites, in hopes of ruffling the feathers of what they perceived to be Harlem’s stuffy, black bourgeoisie.

-By the mid-thirties, Hurston had published a variety of short stories and essays and a collection of black folklore, Mules and Men, culled from research in Eatonville and New Orleans.
+By the mid-1930s, Hurston had published a variety of short stories and essays and a collection of black folklore, Mules and Men, culled from research in Eatonville and New Orleans.
 Intrigued by the voodoo rituals she encountered in the latter city, she used the Guggenheim Fellowship grant she was awarded to conduct more research in Jamaica and Haiti.

 It was while doing field research in Haiti that she penned her second novel, Their Eyes Were Watching God.
 The book was written in a mere seven weeks (Hurston tended to dash off her novels, seeing them as secondary to her ethnographic research) and is now hailed as a classic of American literature.